-Known as a crusader against irrationality, PMB’s contributions towards development of scientific temper, education and science policy in the country, have also been significant.
+Known as a crusader against irrationality, PMB’s contributions towards the development of scientific temper, education and science policy in the country have also been significant.
 The famous exhibition on The Method of Science he set up in Delhi in the late 1970s, shook the establishment and threatened those in power.
-The exhibition was filmed and serialized in several periodicals.
+The exhibition was filmed and serialised in several periodicals.
 It has been estimated that two million people in the country saw this exhibition.

 He played an important role in having scientific temper incorporated as a duty of the citizens of our country through Article 51A(h) in the 42nd constitutional amendment in 1976.
 He was also one of the key architects of the widely known Statement on Scientific Temper, issued jointly by a group of liberal, committed and rational high achievers of the country.
-In his crusade against superstition, he did not spare well-known and powerful godmen, be it Maharishi Mahesh Yogi and his claim of levitation or Sathya Sai Baba and his third-rate magic.
+In his crusade against superstition, he did not spare well-known and powerful godmen, be it Maharishi Mahesh Yogi and his claim of levitation, or Sathya Sai Baba and his third-rate magic.
 Neither did he spare people occupying the highest positions in the country who openly paid obeisance to charlatans.

 PMB’s firm stand against irrational practices such as homeopathy and astrology are well known.
-His office was vandalized by homeopaths but it did not deter him.
+His office was vandalised by homeopaths but it did not deter him.
 When in 2003, vedic astrology was attempted to be introduced in our universities for BSc and MSc degrees, under the BJP-led NDA Government, PMB hauled the government to the Supreme Court.
 He also threw open challenges to astrologers which they did not ever take.

-As a conscientious scientist and citizen, he questioned the commercial release of GMOs (genetically modified organisms), always asking inconvenient questions on safety regulations, impact on health, environment, agro economy and food sovereignty.
+As a conscientious scientist and citizen, he questioned the commercial release of GMOs (genetically modified organisms), always asking inconvenient questions on safety regulations, its impact on health, the environment, agro economy and food sovereignty.

 While scientists clamour to be elected to the three science academies in the country, PMB resigned from all the three because the academies showed little concern for societal issues and had never taken an informed stand on any raging public issue, even against the utter lack of scientific temper among those holding responsible and highly visible positions.
 He even returned his Padma Bhushan to the government in protest against the growing intolerance, the shrinking space for dissent, and the targeted killings of rationalists in the country.

 But PMB was hardly the angry young man.
-Soft spoken and gentle but firm, he was a connoisseur of the arts, who felt that propagating a ‘temper of art’ was just as important as propagating scientific temper.
+Soft spoken and gentle but firm, he was a connoisseur of the arts, who felt that propagating a “temper of art” was just as important as propagating scientific temper.
 CCMB, thus became the first government scientific institution in the country to have an art gallery.
 He collaborated with his friend and legendary painter, MF Husain, to produce two publications that had Husain’s paintings alongside PMB’s writings.

 Saddened by the recent happenings in the country, PMB wrote:

-‘An important biological maxim is that variety leads to evolution and homogeneity leads to extinction.
+“An important biological maxim is that variety leads to evolution and homogeneity leads to extinction.
 One of India’s greatest strengths is the variety it has in all areas — be it religion or climate or food or biodiversity or customs or dress.
-We need to preserve this variety, which the present dispensation wishes to destroy. ‘
+We need to preserve this variety, which the present dispensation wishes to destroy. “

 In PMB’s passing away a sane and important voice of reason has gone silent forever.